Studying Hadronization by Machine Learning Techniques: Introduction

 \section{Introduction}

 Color confinement is one of the most intriguing aspects of Quantum Chromodynamics (QCD).
 Due to the running nature of the strong coupling, the cross section of the partonic level scatterings can be well calculated with perturbation techniques at high energy scales.
 However, hadronization -- the confinement of partons into hadrons -- occurs at lower energies, where calculations can not be performed perturbatively from first principles.
-Investigating this regime requires phenomenological models, which rely on precise experimental data and state-of the art analysis.
+Investigating this non-perturbative regime requires phenomenological models, where QCD-related scaling is well hided due to the high non-linearity~\cite{Bjorken:1968dy}.

+Machine Learning algorithms are able to describe non-perturbative (non-linear) processes in high-energy physics~\cite{Feickert:2021ajf}.
+This raises the question whether such ML methods could provide new solutions in these soft regions, where traditionally complex Monte Carlo algorithms are used to describe hadron production.
+It would be also interesting to identify scaling patterns as well.
+Therefore, the main goal of this study is the investigation of hadronization, by applying popular Computer Vision (CV) algorithms.
+The primary physical motivation here is to develop a novel model of hadronization, in parallel extracting further correlations via the evaluation of Deep Neural Network (DNN) properties.

-During the Long Shutdown 2 (LS2) of the Large Hadron Collider (LHC), all of the large detectors went through a major upgrade, and now they are in the preparation phase for the Run 3, starting early 2022~\cite{Evans:2008zzb}.
-By approaching the High Luminosity era, it is expected to record an enormous amount of raw data, more than 200 PB each year -- almost the quantity that was collected during Run 1 and Run 2 altogether.
+An application-oriented feature of this investigation can have a further impact on the future data analysis.
+During the Long Shutdown 2 (LS2) of the Large Hadron Collider (LHC), all of the large detectors went through a major upgrade.
+Now, they are in the preparation phase for the Run 3, starting early 2022~\cite{Evans:2008zzb}.
+By approaching the High Luminosity era, it is expected to record an enormous amount of raw data, more than 200 PB each year.
+This is almost the quantity that was collected during Run~1 and~2 altogether.
 Additionally, the amount of the simulated data has to be increased along with the real experimental data, which is already a challenging task: even for a state-of-the-art hardware, to simulate only one second of LHC data, the necessary computing time is larger with a several orders of magnitude.
-As a solution for this ever-growing difficulty, one can already aim several approaches: \begin{enumerate} \item Development of future-generation algorithms and simulation softwares with built-in parallelization and/or hardware optimization~\cite{Grindhammer:1989zg, Biro:2019ijx, Amadio:2020ink, Butter:2020abv}; \item Utilization of novel Machine Learning (ML) techniques~\cite{Monk:2018zsb, Vallecorsa_2018, Butter:2020abv}. \end{enumerate}
+As a solution for this ever-growing difficulty, one can already aim towards several directions: \begin{enumerate} \item Development of future-generation algorithms and simulation softwares with built-in parallelization and/or hardware optimization~\cite{Grindhammer:1989zg, Biro:2019ijx, Amadio:2020ink, Butter:2020abv}; \item Utilization of novel Machine Learning approaches~\cite{Monk:2018zsb, Vallecorsa_2018, Butter:2020abv}. \end{enumerate}